merge/skulls/x230/README.md

 flash back your backup images first, see later chapters).

 This updates the BIOS _and_ Embedded Controller (EC) firmware.
 The EC is not updated anymore, when running coreboot.
-The latest EC version is 1.15 which is included with the latest official BIOS release 2.77 from 04 Oct 2019.
+Since official BIOS release 2.77 and its EC version 1.15 Lenovo includes a digital signature check, which prevents further firmware patching.

 You have 2 options: